 Student must pass all the required courses, have a Clark State cumulative transcript grade point average (GPA) of 2.0 (college preparatory (CPE) courses are not included) and have a C as a minimum grade in BIO 1105 and all MAS and MST courses.

-The Medical Assisting Certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33756; phone 727-210-2350; FAX 727-210 2354; www.caahep.org.
+The Medical Assisting Certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33756; phone 727-210-2350; FAX 727-210 2354; www.caahep.org, upon recommendation of the Medical Assistant Education Review Board (MAERB).
 Therefore graduates of the program are eligible to take a national certification exam to obtain either their Certified Medical Assistant (CMA) or Registered Medical Assisting (RMA) certification credential.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
-In addition to the day program, the Medical Assisting program is offered as a part-time evening/weekend option with the MAS coures for this option starting in spring term (January).
+In addition to the day program, offered at both the Springfield and Beavercreek campuses, the Medical Assisting program is offered as a part-time evening/weekend option on the Springfield campus with the MAS coures for this option starting in spring term (January).
 Part-time evening/weekend students will still need to complete their Directed Practice clinical hours during the day.
 Students should consult their academic advisors for help in planning their schedules.

 |BIO 1105||Fundamentals of Anatomy and Physiology||3|

 |MST 1101||Introduction to Health Care||3|

 |MST 1171||Introduction to Electrocardiography||2|